 1. Eligibility - You must first make certain that you’re eligible to make a claim.
 To do this, speak to a member of our team.
 They will ask any necessary questions to determine whether you are able to claim.

 2. Assessment - Your case will be assessed by one of our advisors.
 We will then connect you with a suitable solicitor should you choose to proceed with your claim.

 3. Proceedings - Your appointed solicitor will gather all the evidence and begin work on your case.
 The negligent party will then be notified that you have begun claim proceedings.
 Your solicitor will attempt to negotiate a settlement on your behalf.
 However, if a settlement cannot be reached outside of court, your solicitor will also represent you throughout all court proceedings.
 Find out more about the claims process.

-4. Settlement - If you win your claim for compensation, you will have agreed on a pay out amount.
+4. Settlement - If you win your claim for compensation, you will have agreed on a payout amount.
 This is usually paid within a few weeks of settlement.
-If you do not win your claim however, you do not need to worry about being left with huge amounts of legal fees.
-As per our No Win, No Fee agreement* (*conditions may apply), if we don’t win your case, you don’t pay.
+If you do not win your claim, however, you do not need to worry about being left with huge amounts of legal fees as the solicitors we work with all operate on a no win no fee basis.